c-blake/suggest/README.md

-Along the way, I also found that SymSpell is a pretty good stress test for a some system-layer functionality - in particular memory allocators, string hash functions, and even virtual-to-physical translation caches (aka TLBs).
+Along the way, I also found that SymSpell is a pretty good stress test for a some system-layer functionality - in particular memory allocators, string hash functions, and even virtual memory operation.
 Indeed, unless you really need that last 10x-50x speed boost from 100s of microseconds to 10s of microseconds, it is likely not advisable to try to implement SymSpell (at least without the systems layer warnings in this README).
 A simple linear scan of a corpus which has been pre-sorted by descending recommendation order is fast enough and very simple - you needn't even sort results.
-You can simply bin them by edit distance.
+You simply bin them by edit distance.

 For the curious about the systems layer problems, sensitivity to string hash functions is perhaps the most obvious.
 Because each key in the main table is